Capabilities¶

 channel capability set voice

-If there was unwanted plugin or plugin which output was causing spam, Games for example, I could add anticapability for it and prevent the whole plugin from being used.:
+If there was some unwanted plugin or plugin whose output was causing spam, Games for example, a channel default anticapability can be added which prevents the whole plugin from being used:

 channel capability set -Games

-To make all this less abstract, here is a popular example of what capabilities are used for: disabling a plugin or command for everyone but a select group of people
+To make this less abstract, here is a popular example of what capabilities are used for: disabling a plugin or command for everyone but a select group of people.

 Allowing only user foo